jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Adlet.md

 RacialMods: +8 Stealth in snow
 Languages: Adlet, Common
 SQ: arctic stride
+SpecialAbilities:
+  Arctic Stride (Ex): >
-SpecialAbilities: Arctic Stride (Ex) An adlet can move through any sort of difficult terrain at its normal speed while within arctic or snowy terrain.
+    An adlet can move through any sort of difficult terrain at its normal speed while within arctic or snowy terrain.
 Magically altered terrain affects an adlet normally.
+  Frozen Breath (Su): >
-Frozen Breath (Su) An adlet's breath is supernaturally cold, and deals an additional 1d6 points of cold damage with its bite.
+    An adlet's breath is supernaturally cold, and deals an additional 1d6 points of cold damage with its bite.
 Once every 1d4 rounds as a swift action, it can exhale, filling a 10-footradius spread around it with frigid air that deals 2d6 points of cold damage and staggers those in the area with numbing cold for 1d6 rounds.
 A DC 21 Fortitude save negates the staggered effect but not the cold damage.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: